Josie Torres Barth

 Office: 257 Tompkins; 515-4164

 Since joining the film studies faculty in 2002, Dr. Marsha Gordon has taught courses in Women & Film, 1950s American Film, Studio Era Hollywood, Warner Bros. in the Golden Age, Cinema Stylists: Nicholas Ray, Douglas Sirk, Sam Fuller, The Musical, History of Film to 1940, African American Film, International Crime Film, Introduction to Film, Film & Literature, War Documentaries, and The American War Film.
 Her research interests include stardom and movie fan culture through the studio era; the birth and decline of the Hollywood studio system; Sam Fuller, Ida Lupino, and other independent filmmakers of the 1940s and 1950s; orphan films, especially of the educational variety; and the intersections between film and other art forms, such as literature.
-Dr. Gordon will be a fellow at the National Humanities Center for the 2019-2020 academic year.
+Dr. Gordon will not be teaching during the 2020-2021 academic year; she is completing a book project as a National Endowment for the Humanities Public Scholar.

 Dr. Gordon's webpage: marshagordon.org